m0nkeyplay/TenableIO/README.md

 ----

 **Searching and Exporting Scan Results**
-Search for one or a list of plugins/hostnames in a scan or multiple scans and then download them.
+Search for one or a list of plugins/hostnames/cves in a scan or multiple scans and then download them.
 This one came about because people needed specific plugin/hostname info on a large scale, quickly.
 More query options will be coming soon.
-While ioExportQueue26.py is good to queue up for a nighltly download (and will be replaced by a python3 soon)- this is geared more to a fire drill.
+While ioExportQueue26.py and ioExportScanQueue3.py are good to queue up for a nighltly download - this is geared more to a fire drill.

-Query filters are currently pluginid, pluginname, and hostname.
+Query filters are currently pluginid, pluginname, cve and hostname.
 Add as needed in a dictionary in the script.

 > ioSearchScansQueue3.py